foundata/guidelines/shell-scripting-style-guide.md

 - The `function` keyword is a Bash extension not available in POSIX shells like dash.
 - Explicit return codes make error handling predictable and testable.
 - The `local` keyword is not POSIX but is widely supported (bash, dash, ash, zsh).
 For maximum portability with ksh, group variable declarations visibly so they can be easily converted.
+- `main()` provides consistency and allows to define more variables as local (which can't be done outside of functions).